TheStellarScientist/Market_Network_Forensics/Reports/Report_Two.md

 * AAPL–MSFT: 0.677
 * INTU–MSFT: 0.675

 This looks much closer to a persistent large-cap technology/software ecosystem.

-Ironically, expanding the observation window produced something closer to the broad technology structure that originally motivated the project.
+Which means expanding the observation window produced something closer to the broad technology structure that originally motivated the project.
+I thought Google and Microsoft would be strongly linked together with Apple and was very confused when they weren't the strongest connections.
+Then I remembered semiconductors existed.

-It still was not an "AI cluster."

-But it was another example of economically recognizable structure emerging from return data alone.

 ---

-# What Happened to the Anomalies?

-The anomaly results were much less stable than the Extreme network structure.

-The five-year analysis produced 33 forensic candidates.

-The ten-year analysis produced 35.

-But the specific companies appearing at the top changed substantially across observation windows.

-The original ADP pattern also weakened.

-Only some of the ADP relationships that appeared in the 2025 anomaly set remained unusually strong over longer windows.

-That makes me more comfortable treating the original six-company ADP pattern as an interesting coincidence rather than evidence that ADP's customer network was somehow driving stock-return relationships.

-This contrast may actually be one of the more useful results of the project:

-**The broad economic structures were relatively persistent.
-The unusual individual cross-industry anomalies were not.**

----

 # What Did I Actually Learn?

-The original project started with AI.

-I wanted to know whether an AI ecosystem would emerge from stock returns without explicitly telling the network what an AI company was.

-That isn't really what happened.

-Instead, the network repeatedly recovered more traditional economic structures.

-The strongest example was the semiconductor ecosystem.

-It appeared in the 2025 network.

-It remained in the five-year network.

-And it remained in the ten-year network.

-Several smaller relationships and components also persisted across time.

-At the same time, individual companies moved in and out of those structures.

-AMD and NVDA were the clearest example.

-Their relationship was not permanently weak or permanently strong.
-It changed depending on the period being measured.

-So my final interpretation is:

-**Stock-return networks can recover recognizable economic structure without being explicitly given information about company industries or relationships.
-Some of those structures remain remarkably persistent across different time horizons, while individual edges and peripheral companies can be highly regime-dependent.**
+Stock-return networks can recover recognizable economic structure without being explicitly given information about company industries or relationships.
+Some of those structures remain remarkably persistent across different time horizons, while individual edges and peripheral companies can be highly regime-dependent.

-The anomaly investigation also showed that unusual cross-industry correlations can occasionally correspond to real relationships that conventional industry classifications do not encode.

-But those anomalies were much less stable across time.

-That does not mean any of these relationships caused the observed correlations.

-It means there was structure in the noise.

-And some of that structure survived ten years.

-That's good enough for me.

 ---

 # Final Limitations

-This project remains exploratory.
+This project was for fun and therefore has a lot of limitations.

 In particular: